The file systems of macOS

 basic concepts of varios file systems of macOS

 As noted in the article on Filesystem basics, an operating system is one of the key factors that impacts the choice of an appropriate storage format.
 And when it comes to macOS, the available options are restricted by the closed nature of the Apple ecosystem.
 All modern Macs running macOS 10.14 and later employ APFS by default, which is also shared with the rest of the Apple’s product line – the devices based on iOS, iPadOS, tvOS, and watchOS.
 At the same time, HFS+, the previous de facto standard, is still supported to preserve compatibility with older machines.
 Here you can familiarize yourself with these two FS types and their organizational principles.
+In addition, you can find out how they relate to other storage technologies used within this platform.

 Please note: Though macOS allows formatting removable media in FAT/FAT32 or exFAT and offers their read-write support, these filesystems are described in another article in view of their direct relevance to Microsoft Windows.